CycleCloudCommunity/cyclecloud_arm/README.md

         $ git clone https://github.com/CycleCloudCommunity/cyclecloud_arm.git

-### Create a Resource Group and VNET
-* *_If you already have a VNET in a Resource Group that you would like to deploy CycleCloud in, skip this step and use the VNET and resource group in the next section_*
+* Edit and update the parameters in `params.azuredeploy.json`

-* Create a resource group in the region of your choice:
+* Create a Resource Group, specifying a group name and location:

-        $ az group create --name "{RESOURCE-GROUP}" --location "{REGION}"
+        $ az group create --name AzureCycleCloud --location ${LOCATION}

-* Build the Virtual Network and subnets.
-By default the vnet is named **cyclevnet** .

-        $ az group deployment create --name "vnet_deployment" --resource-group "{RESOURCE-GROUP}" --template-file deploy-vnet.json --parameters params-vnet.json

-### Deploy CycleCloud

-1. Edit `params-cyclecloud.json`, updating these parameters:

-* `rsaPublicKey`: The public key staged into the Cycle and Jumpbox VMs
-* The following attributes from the service principal: `applicationSecret`, `tenantId`, `applicationId`

-2. Deploy the CycleCloud server:
+* Deploy the template:

-        $ az group deployment create --name "cyclecloud_deployment" --resource-group "{RESOURCE-GROUP}" --template-file deploy-cyclecloud.json --parameters params-cyclecloud.json
+        $ az group deployment create --name "azure_cyclecloud_deployment" --resource-group AzureCycleCloud --template-file azuredeploy.json --parameters params.azuredeploy.json

-The deployment process runs the installation script `cyclecloud_install.py` as a custom extension script, which installs and sets up CycleCloud.
+The deployment process runs an installation script as a custom script extension, which installs and sets up CycleCloud.
+This process takes between 5-8mins

 ## Login to the CycleCloud application server

 * To connect to the CycleCloud webserver, first retrieve the FQDN of the CycleServer VM from the Azure Portal, then browse to https://cycleserverfqdn/.
-The installation uses a self-signed SSL certificate which may show up with a warning in your browser.

 _You could also reach the webserver through the VM's public IP address:_

-        az vm list-ip-addresses -o table -g ${RESOURCE-GROUP}
+        $ az network public-ip show -g ${RESOURCE-GROUP} -n cycle-ip --query dnsSettings.fqdn

 * The first time you access the webserver, the Azure CycleCloud End User License Agreement will be displayed, and you will be prompted to accept it.
 * After that, you will be prompted to create an admin user for the application server.
-For consistency, it is recommended that you use `cycleadmin` as the username.
+It is recommended that you use the same username that was specified in the parameters.

 ## Initialize the CycleCloud CLI
 * The CycleCloud CLI is required for importing custom cluster templates and projects, and is installed in the **Azure CycleCLoud** VM.
 * To use the CLI, SSH into the VM with the private key that matches the public key supplied in the parameter file.
-The SSH user is `cycleadmin` by default unless you modified that in the `params-cyclecloud.json` file.
+The SSH user is username specified in the parameters.

-* Once on the CycleCloud server, test the CycleCloud CLI
+* Once on the CycleCloud server, initialize the CycleCloud CLI.
+The username and password are the ones you created and entered in the web UI in the section above.
+*
+        $ cyclecloud initialize --batch --url=https://localhost --verify-ssl=false --username=${USERNAME} --password=${PASSWORD}

+* Test the CycleCloud CLI

         $ cyclecloud locker list

-## Check installation logs

-* The Cycle Server installation logs are located in the /var/lib/waagent/custom-script/download/0 directory.

-# Create your cluster

-* Build your cluster in Cycle by using the provided templates